nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_10_Sparring.md

 - **Key Event:** When the leader reaches for her throat, Angelica reacts with pure kinetic rejection—a visible distortion wave throws all three boys twenty feet into the lockers.

-  - _Character Defining Moment:_ **Angelica Vance** — Manifests raw Resonance (Kinetic Displacement, Level 5) for the first time, without a spell or focus.
+  - _Character Defining Moment:_ **Angelica Ward** — Manifests raw Resonance (Kinetic Displacement, Level 5) for the first time, without a spell or focus.

 - **Key Event:** Prelate Vane watches the feed from the Observation Deck, satisfied.